Iceland 2025 - sculpture installation in Krossavik successfully completed

 - May 27

-I am delighted to tell you about an extraordinary artistic project that will take me to Iceland for over three months in the summer of 2025.
-At the beginning of June, I will take the ferry to Iceland to work on a monumental stone sculpture there until September - made of 100 tons of basalt!
+I am delighted to tell you about an extraordinary artistic project that took me again to Iceland for over three months.
+At the beginning of June 2025, I took the ferry to Iceland to work on a monumental stone sculpture made of nearly 60 tons of basalt!
+Now the work is done and the sculpture is installed by the seaside since the end of August.

 A labyrinth has a deep symbolic meaning in various cultures and contexts.
 Unlike a maze, which contains many paths and dead ends, a classical labyrinth has only one path that leads to the centre and out again.
 Labyrinths appear in art, literature and architecture as symbols of secrets, trials, spiritual journeys or the complexity of life.